Home/Thailand/Bangkok

 Is the air quality in Bangkok safe right now?

-Bangkok currently has an AQI of 72, classified as Moderate.
-Air quality is moderate - acceptable for most, sensitive groups should monitor.
+Bangkok currently has an AQI of 47, classified as Good.
+Air quality is good - safe for everyone.

 What is the PM2.5 level in Bangkok?